-- night sweats (70%)
+- Night sweats (70%)

-- insomnia (22%)
+- Insomnia (22%)

-- achy joints (18%)
+- Achy joints (18%)

-- issues with memory and concentration (20%)
+- Issues with memory and concentration (20%)5

-Less well-known symptoms include anxiety, mood swings, low mood, fatigue, heart palpitations, vaginal dryness, bladder weakness and loss of libido.
+Less well-known symptoms include anxiety, mood swings, low mood, fatigue, heart palpitations, vaginal dryness, bladder weakness and loss of libido

-Do all women get all the symptoms?
+Does everyone get all the symptoms?

 How long does menopause last?

-On average, symptoms continue for 5 to 7 years after your last period.
-However, 42% of women aged 60-65 still experience symptoms such as hot flushes.12
+On the flip side, research shows that 42% of women aged 60-65 still experience symptoms such as hot flushes.9

 What about post-menopause symptoms?